Split Unlearning: Preliminaries

-\textbf{Topology Step.} In this phase, the neural network is divided into two separate parts, often referred to as client-side and server-side.
-Let the neural network be represented as a sequence of layers $\{L_1, L_2, \ldots, L_n\}$.
-The topology step involves splitting this sequence into two subsets: the client-side layers $\{L_1, L_2, \ldots, L_k\}$ and the server-side layers $\{L_{k+1}, L_{k+2}, \ldots, L_n\}$.
-Both the client and server initialize their respective portions of the network randomly.
+\item\textbf{Topology.} A network is divided into two parts, referred to as \textit{client}-side and \textit{server}-side.
+Consider the network is a sequence of layers $\{L_1,\ldots, L_n\}$.
+The topology step involves splitting this sequence into two subsets: The client-side layers for $K$ clients are denoted as $\{\{L_1^1, \ldots, L_m^1\}$, $\ldots$, $\{L_1^K, \ldots, L_m^K\}\}$ and the server-side layers $\{L_{m+1}, \ldots, L_n\}$.
+The clients and server initialize their respective portions of the network randomly.